mino2357/scrap/README.md

 mirror those of case02 but in scaled variables $\hat{x}$, $\hat{t}$, $\hat{c}_i$ and
 $\hat{T}_{f,s}$.

+## case05: Pythagorean three-body problem

+`case05` integrates Burrau's Pythagorean three-body problem using GCC's quad-precision floating point type (`__float128`) and a custom Bulirsch–Stoer solver with adaptive time stepping (effective order $\ge 10$).
+Bodies of masses 3, 4, and 5 start at rest at the corners of a 3‑4‑5 triangle and the program saves their positions in `case05.dat` for later analysis.

 ## Utilities

 The scripts `chemkin_to_md.py` and `chemkin_to_graph.py` help document CHEMKIN reaction mechanisms.
 The former renders the `REACTIONS` block in a Markdown list, while the latter builds a Graphviz graph of species connectivity.
 PNG output from `chemkin_to_graph.py` requires the Graphviz `dot` executable.